 In the bandwidth allocation method, each VPX instance is assigned a dedicated bandwidth.
 The instance is allowed to use the bandwidth up to the limit set.
 In dedicated mode the minimum and maximum bandwidth allocated are the same.
 If during a period, the VPX instance requires more bandwidth than allocated, then in the dedicated mode the instance cannot increase its throughput.
-This can be a downside if a VPX instance serves critical requests.
+This issue can be a downside if a VPX instance serves critical requests.

-Also, if an SDX appliance has a few VPX instances and some of them are not utilizing their allocated bandwidth, then in dedicated mode it is not possible to share their unused bandwidth.
+Also, if an SDX appliance has a few VPX instances and some of them are not utilizing their allocated bandwidth, you cannot share their unused bandwidth in dedicated mode.
 To overcome all these challenges, a dedicated bandwidth with minimum assured rate with the ability to dynamically increase the bandwidth is useful.